michaniets/french-childes/README.md

 Tested for some of the French CHILDES files (e.g. Paris).

+### Changes

+- Version 3.0: more object-oriented structure

+  - Class-based: processing logic managed within a ChatProcessor class.
+This eliminated a number of global variables.

+  - Non-destructive Data Handling: The script no longer silently discards information from the original CHAT files.
+The utterance cleaning process now extracts special markers (e.g., [//], (.)) before preparing the string for the tagger.
+Two new columns have been added to the CSV output:

+  - new column 'utterance_raw': Contains the unmodified utterance from the chat file.

+  - annotations: A semicolon-separated list of any special markers found in the utterance.

+  - safe temporary file management: hardcoded files (like _tagthis.tmp_) have been replaced with Python's tempfile library.

+- Version 2.0 published as a release

 ### How to use

 1. Concatenate *.cha files of one project